 I teach breathwork in 1-1 sessions and group sessions.
 I also teach breathwork sessions to the business world, helping employees to manage their stress, feel calmer and have more clarity in their working environment.

 1-1 classes - ￡50 per 60 minute session

 Small private group classes from ￡40 -￡100 per 60 minute session

 Regular Studio classes - ￡10 per class

-Next group breathwork class will be held on Tuesday 23th November 8-9pm, ￡10 in the studio and on zoom.
+Next group Breathwork class will be held on Tuesday 24th May, 2022 - 8-9pm, ￡10 in the studio and on zoom.
 Please contact me to book your place.

 Corporate packages - please contact me regarding your requirements - corporate lunch time classes are popular allowing employees to reset, refocus and release any stress so they are more productive, meeting their afternoon work requirements.
 Morning sessions are also available and are a great start to a busy day.

 Breathing affects your respiratory, cardiovascular, neurological, gastrointestinal, muscular, and psychic systems, and also has a general effect on your sleep, memory, ability to concentrate, and your energy levels. – Donna Farhi

 "Julie, Thank you so much!
 Amazing class!
 You are my Breath 🧚♂️ Fairy!
 Namaste!"
 Manuela, Harpenden

 "A huge thank you for Tuesdays breathwork session.
 I absolutely loved it and felt so relaxed afterwards.
 I've enjoyed all the sessions so far, but this was my favourite."
 Lucy B, Harpenden